obniz/obniz/doc/connection.md

 }
 ```

-Like turning on/off io is available after connection.
-So, any operation must done after onconnect
+Operations like turning on/off an io becomes possible only after connection is established, so any operations you want obniz to undertake must be written in onconnect

 ```javascript
 var obniz = new Obniz('1234-5678');